simplesamlphp/simplesamlphp-module-radius/docs/radius.md

         'realm' => 'example.edu',

         /*
          * The attribute name we should store the username in.
-Ths username
+This username
          * will not be saved in any attribute if this is NULL.
          * Optional, defaults to NULL.
          */